-The above pie-chart shows Gold production by volume by country in 1970, with South Africa producing over two-thirds of the world's gold - more than double the rest of the world put together - with the next largest the former USSR at just 13.7%.
+The below pie-chart shows Gold production by volume by country in 1970, with South Africa producing over two-thirds of the world's gold - more than double the rest of the world put together - with the next largest the former USSR at just 13.7%.

-Let's roll on a few years to 2009 - what a dramatic change!
+Let's roll on to 2010 - what a dramatic change in just a few years!